hzeng33/hzeng33/README.md

 ## About me 😀
 - :woman: Pronouns: She/Her/Hers
-- I'm an early career Software Engineer, a recent Computer Science graduate from CUNY Queens College.
+- I'm an early career Software Developer, a recent Computer Science graduate from CUNY Queens College.
 - ⚡ Fun facts:
    * I can speak both Cantonese and Mandarin fluently.
    * I like watching anime and comedies in my spare time.
    * I strive every day to live in the moment.
 And to better myself.
-- :seedling: I'm currently accepted in Inro to Programming class at Code The Dream.
-- :computer: I'm also learning and practicing Data Structure and Algorithms.
+- :seedling: I'm learning and practicing Data Structure and Algorithms.

 ## Find me on: